Jsatram/Gates-Android/README.md

 Thinking about the device the app will be used on and accounting for differences in mediums |

 # Note
-All of the code and assets were done by me EXCEPT the tail attached to the player I want to give credit to "HowlinnWolf" for that super cool algorithm. https://answers.unity.com/questions/1343711/trail-effect-for-non-moving-object.html (Link to where I got the code)
+Credit to "HowlinnWolf" for that super cool algorithm for the players trail. https://answers.unity.com/questions/1343711/trail-effect-for-non-moving-object.html (Link to where I got the code)